Exaga/slackware-aarch64_cross-compiler/README.md

 the goal of Slackware AArch64.

 Edit the INSTALL_PATH variable within the script code before you run this \
 script.
-This the location where you want the cross-compiler to be installed \
+This is the location where the cross-compiler will be installed on \
-on your system.
+your system.
 ```
 # Installation directory - edit INSTALL_PATH as required
 INSTALL_PATH=/tmp/.gcc-cross